levoxtrip/PKB/docs/Tools/Deadlines.md

 Make the deadline as specific as possible.

 ## Consequences

 Use real consequences to have little pressure to it.

 Attach a meaningful consequence or reward to your deadlines - If you miss a deadline, you could donate to a cause you don't support or restrict a privilege you enjoy.

-## Daily Deadline
-Set a task that you have to finish today

 ## Projects

 Set smaller checkpoints/dealines